-Lithium batteries were a huge upgrade on our boat, Barefoot Gal.
+Lithium boat batteries were a huge upgrade for Barefoot Gal.
 Just over two weeks ago, Alex Miller of Sea-Tek installed 300 amp-hours of Dragonfly Lithium Batteries on our boat.
-It has been a total game changer.
+It has been a total game-changer.

 Lithium Battery Changes in Last Three Years